bobleesj/Course_UIKit_Fundamentals_with_Bob/0000/0005_Resources.md

 5. **Blogs**: I publish one article per week.
 This is where everything got started.
 You will find tons of great content that's not covered in this course such as tips and my biased perspectives!

-6. **Journey**: Last, and the least, if you are interested in my personal journey and my daily thought, feel free to read my public diary.
+6. **Journey**: Last, and the least, if you are interested in my personal journey and my daily thought, feel free to read my public [diary](https://bobthedeveloper.io/journey).

-Bob the Developer

-SangJoon